Exclusive - Union leader: Boeing eyes fast 777X output due to fears of Airbus jet

 Many investors still expect a labour deal, because it is far easier logistically to build the plane in Washington, where Boeing already builds the 777.

-Buffenbarger acknowledged that Boeing Chief Executive Jim McNerney is serious about considering alternatives and may not allow further talks with the union on building the 777X in Everett.
+Buffenbarger acknowledged that Boeing Chief Executive Jim McNerney was serious about considering alternatives and may not allow further talks with the union on building the 777X in Everett.

 "I know Jim McNerney," Buffenbarger said.
 "I don't think Jim's a bluffer."